AliBhatti21/Interpretable-MRI-Based-Biomarkers-for-Alzheimer-s-Disease-Classification/README.md

 ## 📌 Overview

 This repository accompanies the research work titled **"Interpretable MRI-Based Biomarkers for Alzheimer’s Disease Classification"**.
-The project focuses on developing explainable machine learning approach to identify biomarkers from longitudinal MRI data for early detection and classification of Alzheimer's Disease (AD).
+The project focuses on developing explainable machine learning approach to identify biomarkers from cross-sectional MRI data for early detection and classification of Alzheimer's Disease (AD).
+We propose an ensemble of linear models for AD classification, combining re- gression and classification techniques for a novel methodology to identify potential biomarkers from MRI data, termed Apparent Brain Features (ABF).
+These biomarkers represent morphological brain regions automatically selected to optimise classification accuracy while preserving interpretability.

 Our goal is to bridge the gap between high-performing AI models and clinical interpretability by providing transparent and reproducible workflows.